drashland/website-v2/docs/drash/v2.x/2_tutorials/5_responses/1_setting_the_body.md

 ## Body Methods

-Drash comes with some methods on the `response` object to help you send some common responses to clients.
-They are below.
+Below are the built-in body methods on the `response` object and examples of how to use each one in a resource.

 ### download()